OmniVirt/OmniVirt-iOS-SDK/README.md

 ## Alternative way to embed our VR player

-You can create the embed player without using Storyboard by using below codes.
+You can create the embed player without a Storyboard by using below codes.

    <pre>
    let _player = VRPlayer.create();